Sodium formate: Preparation

 The latter method is, in general, preferred to the former because the low aqueous solubility of CHCl3 makes it easier to separate out from the sodium formate solution, by fractional crystallization, than the soluble NaCl would be.

-Sodium formate may also be created via the haloform reaction between ethanol and sodium hypochlorite in the presence of a base.
-This procedure is well documented for the preparation of chloroform.

 Properties

 Physical properties

 Sodium formate crystallizes in a monoclinic crystal system with the lattice parameters a = 6,19 Å, b = 6,72 Å, c = 6,49 Å and β = 121,7°.

 Chemical properties

 On heating, sodium formate decomposes to form sodium oxalate and hydrogen.
 The resulting sodium oxalate can be converted by further heating to sodium carbonate upon release of carbon monoxide: